GIScience/ohsome-quality-api/CONTRIBUTING.md

 ### Pre-Commit

-In addition [pre-commit](https://pre-commit.com/) is setup to run those tools prior to any git commit.
+In addition, [pre-commit](https://pre-commit.com/) is set up to run those tools prior to any git commit.
 In contrast to above described commands running these hooks will not apply any changes to the code base.
 Instead, 'pre-commit' checks if there would be any changes to be made.
 In that case simply run above commands manually.

 ## Tests